andriusstank/downhill/intro/part3.md

 ## Better AST

-`Expr` type in the library is different in a few ways.
+`Expr` type in the library is different to that in previous part in a few ways.

 First of all, it hasn't got
 pairs of vectors and gradients, such as `a da v dv`.
 Just `a v`.
-Full set of parameters was very useful to explain the idea, but only `da` and `dv` are needed for backpropagation.
+Full set of parameters was useful to explain the idea, but only `da` and `dv` are needed for backpropagation.
 That's much simpler.

 There's also a little problem with our `Expr` type.